JMDKC/artangled-hugo/content/posts/2025-02-09-lorenzato-rech.md

 This [small group show](https://www.alminerech.com/exhibitions/10536-autodidact) features four mid-20th century Brazilian artists, three of whom aren’t included in the [massive Royal Academy exhibition](https://www.royalacademy.org.uk/exhibition/brasil-brasil) on the same theme over the road.
 I assume this was a deliberate curatorial choice on the commercial gallery's part, to fill in some gaps in the institutional record.

 Lucky us, given the artists' quality and distinctiveness.
 To me, the biggest RA omission is [Amadeo Luciano Lorenzato](https://artangled.com/tags/amadeo-luciano-lorenzato/), who has three of his little oil-on-board landscapes in the Almine Rech show.
-This artist had the narrow subject matter, monomaniacal focus and Stakhavonite work ethic of a [Georgio Morandi](https://artangled.com/tags/giorgio-morandi/).
+This artist had the monomaniacal focus and work ethic of a [Georgio Morandi](https://artangled.com/tags/giorgio-morandi/).
 Like Morandi, he avoided the bright lights of the bigger cities, living and working in Belo Horizonte throughout his long and artistically productive life: old as the century, he died in 1995, and worked to the end.

 ![lorenzato-rech-1.jpeg](/lorenzato-rech-1.jpeg)
 _‘Untitled’ (1990)_